cloudevents/spec/cloudevents/extensions/deprecation.md

 ## Usage

-When this extension is used, producers MUST set the value of the `deprecation` attribute to `true`.
+When this extension is used, producers MUST set the value of the `deprecated` attribute to `true`.
 This gives consumers a heads-up that they SHOULD begin migrating to a new event or version.

-Consumers SHOULD use the `deprecation` and `deprecationfrom` attributes to monitor the lifecycle of events they rely on.
-If `deprecationsunset` has been reached, consumers SHOULD consider switching to the RECOMMENDED replacement, as events MAY no longer be supported.
+Consumers SHOULD make efforts to switch to the suggested replacement before the specified `deprecationsunset` timestamp.
+It is advisable to begin transitioning as soon as the event is marked as deprecated to ensure a smooth migration and avoid potential disruptions after the sunset date.

 If an event is received after the `deprecationsunset` timestamp, consumers SHOULD choose to stop processing such events, especially if unsupported events